 Meet the faces behind the Space Apps 2017 initiative!

-Shobhana Gupta, MD, PhD, is a physician scientist, currently serving as an American Association for the Advancement of Science’s (AAAS’s) Science and Technology Policy Fellow at NASA.
-She uses her biomedical training to manage NASA’s Health and Air Quality Applied Sciences Program research portfolio, and her passion for innovation and citizen engagement in science to lead NASA's International Space Apps Challenge.
+Shobhana Gupta, MD, PhD, is a physician scientist, currently serving as an American Association for the Advancement of Science’s (AAAS’s) Science and Technology Policy Fellow at NASA, where she uses her biomedical training to manage NASA’s Health and Air Quality Applied Sciences Program research portfolio.
+With a passion for innovation and citizen engagement in science, Shobhana (AKA "Shobsat" on our blog!) proudly leads NASA's International Space Apps Challenge.
 Shobhana completed her medical and graduate training at Vanderbilt University School of Medicine in the Department of Microbiology and Immunology, and trained as a postdoctoral fellow at Yale University School of Medicine in the Department of Neurology.

 Blake Garcia works on global innovation programs at NASA’s partner firm, SecondMuse, and has been part of the Space Apps team since 2015.
 Blake believes in the power and necessity of collaboration between diverse actors to drive innovation and meaningfully address complex global challenges.
 He is inspired by the Space Apps community and everyone who hacks to pull off Space Apps.

-Sarah Hemmings is a research scientist with the Universities Space Research Association and the NASA Applied Sciences Program (Earth Science Division) at NASA Headquarters.
+Sarah Hemmings ("Hembot," if you read our blog) is a research scientist with the Universities Space Research Association and the NASA Applied Sciences Program (Earth Science Division) at NASA Headquarters.
 As an ecologist with a background in environmental health science, international relations, and communications, she is always on the lookout for experiences that complement personal interests in health disparities, environmental and infectious disease, and international development.

 Davar Ardalan is Director of Storytelling & Engagement at SecondMuse and a leader in immersive storytelling around citizen science, big data, food and nutrition, ocean health, and materials innovation.
 As a veteran journalist and former digital media strategist at NPR's Identity and Culture unit, Ardalan’s real-time digital campaigns reached millions on Twitter and Facebook across the globe.